 - Requires professional equipment for best results

-- Cost: $100-$500 per stump depending on size and access
+- Cost: call for pricing per stump depending on size and access

 Method 2: Complete Excavation (Stump Removal)